AdguardTeam/LegalDocs/adguardpartner.com/terms-and-conditions.html.md

 ### (1) Content of the Affiliate Account and the Affiliate Website

 AdGuard is the owner of all right, title and interest in and to or the licensee of all intellectual property rights to the content of the Affiliate Account and the Affiliate Website, including, without limitation, all source or object code, scripts, databases, functionality, software, computer programs, techniques, improvements, designs, audio, video, text, photographs, graphics, concepts, formulas, processes, documentation, trade secrets, and any other copyrighted works or works of authorship, provided by AdGuard when you use the Affiliate Account or the Affiliate Website.

 AdGuard is the owner of all intellectual property rights to all trademarks, service marks, and logos provided in the content of the Affiliate Account and the Affiliate Website, excluding those owned by third parties.

 Modifying, reverse engineering, copying, reproducing, aggregating, republishing, uploading, encoding, selling, licensing, distributing to unauthorized parties, or otherwise exploiting the Affiliate Account or the Affiliate Website for any purpose whatsoever not expressly authorized by AdGuard by these Terms or with a written consent is strictly prohibited.

 ### (2) Licensing promo tools to you

-The promo materials that the Company provides to you via the Affiliate Website to promote the Software contain copyrighted materials owned by the Company, such as promo texts, banners, images, media kits (hereinafter, the “Promo Tools”).
+The promo materials that AdGuard provides to you via the Affiliate Website to promote the Software contain copyrighted materials owned by AdGuard, such as promo texts, banners, images, media kits (hereinafter, the “Promo Tools”).

 AdGuard hereby grants you a non-exclusive, non-transferable, revocable, royalty-free license to copy, reproduce, publish, upload, post, publicly display, broadcast, transmit, encode, translate, and store the Promo Tools subject to the following conditions: